Self-Supervised Learning for Recommender Systems: A Survey: Data Augmentation

 where the correlated item is obtained by calculating the correlation score which is based on the item co-occurrence or the similarity of the corresponding representations.

 \textbf{Item Insertion}.
-In short sequences, recorded interactions fail to track comprehensive user dynamics and item correlations.
-Therefore, \cite{liu2021contrastive} also proposes to insert correlated items into short sequences to complete the sequence. $l$ items $[id_{1}, id_{2},..., id_{l}]$ are firstly selected from the given sequence at random, and then their highly correlated items are inserted around them.
+To deal with short sequences, \cite{liu2021contrastive} also proposes to insert correlated items to complement the sequence. $l$ items $[id_{1}, id_{2},..., id_{l}]$ are firstly selected from the given sequence at random, and then their highly correlated items are inserted around them.
 After the insertion, the augmented sequence with length $l+k$ is: